 If left untreated, functioning alcoholism can progress to the same medical issues as any other variety, including pancreatitis, diabetes, cancer, brain damage, memory loss, and a much higher likelihood of accidental death or suicide.

-Despite the nature of the problem, help is available.
-At Gulf Breeze Recovery, we recognize substance use disorders can take on an enormous variety of guises.
-However, the earlier treatment is sought out, the easier and more successful recovery will be.
-Our 12-step approach is designed to help those in recovery address the underlying causes beneath their alcohol dependence, permitting them the ability to make more effective decisions for life.
-If you believe that you or a loved one requires alcohol addiction treatment, contact our team at 833.551.2304 today.
+Despite the complex nature of high-functioning alcoholism, help is available.
+At Gulf Breeze Recovery, we recognize substance use disorders can take on various guises.
+However, the earlier an individual starts treatment, the easier and more successful recovery will be.
+Our 12-step approach helps those in recovery address the underlying causes of their alcohol dependence.
+Doing this work in addiction treatment can allow them to develop healthier coping mechanisms and make more effective decisions to improve their lives.